ssyarlag/election-blog/content/post/2024-11-07-post-election-reflection/index.md

 ## Validation Methods

 However, I think the bigger issue with my study may have been my validation method, which assumed that this election would be largely similar to the 2016 election.
-For one, my assumption partially relied on the fact that the US economy was growing at similar rates prior to both elections.
-However, I did not consider an incredibly salient economic variable in the minds of many voters -- inflation (9).
+For one, my assumption partially relied on the fact that the US economy was growing at similar rates prior to both elections, but I did not consider an incredibly salient economic variable in the minds of many voters -- inflation (9).
 Though inflation was only at about 1.6% in October 2016, inflation was at a significantly higher 2.6% in October 2024 -- a figure that also followed years of above average inflation (10).
 This, combined with Obama's relative popularity at the end of his term compared to Biden's popularity, may have weakened my ability to compare the two elections, even if both resulted in a Democratic loss (11).
 In other words, though my initial ideas of how to build my model were based on the precedent of simplicity and reliance on the fundamentals of economic performance and approval, as described in Alan Abramowitz's Time for Change model, my final choice in validation did not do well at approximating these underlying factors.

 Ultimately, using this flawed method also likely exacerbated issues of omitted variable bias that may have plagued my model.
 A strong example of this is my exclusion of inflation.
 While I initially considered the economic variables of GDP growth and unemployment because of the example of Time for Change and a belief that unemployment was a salient issue because it directly impacts voters' livelihoods, considering the role of inflation likely would have substantially changed my model (12).
 However, even putting aside variables that I did not consider from the beginning, this validation method suggested that other models that included additional parameters were less accurate than the primarily polling/previous performance based model that I chose -- perhaps this would not be the case if I validated my models using a different election or used a more general form of cross-validation.